 Students should submit to the Registrar a written request that identifies as precisely as possible the record or records he or she wishes to inspect.
 The Registrar will make the needed arrangements for access as promptly as possible and notify the student in writing of the time and place where the records may be inspected.
 Access will be given 30 calendar days or less from the receipt of the request.

 When a record contains information about more than one student, the student may inspect and review only the records which relate to him or her.

 Bay Mills Community College reserves the right to deny transcripts or copies of records not required to be made available by the FERPA in any of the following situations:

 Bay Mills Community College will disclose information from a student’s education records only with the written consent of the student, EXCEPT:

 A school official has a legitimate educational interest if the official is:

-Bay Mills Community College designates the following items as Directory Information: Student name, curricula and major field of study.
+Bay Mills Community College designates the following items as Directory Information: Student name, curricula, and major field of study.
 Participation in officially recognized activities, dates of attendance, degrees, certificates and awards received, and most recent previous school attended.
 Bay Mills Community College may disclose any of these items without the student’s prior written consent.
-If a student wishes that the college should not release all or any of the above information, he or she may so inform the Registrar's office in writing, by the tenth calendar day following the start of classes each term.
+If a student wishes that the college should not release all or any of the above information, he or she may inform the Registrar's office in writing by the tenth calendar day following the start of classes each term.